SM 32x350 [2xM8] / N52 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – find application in HDD drives, electric motors, medical equipment and other modern machines.
+- Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very modern machines.

 Disadvantages of neodymium magnets: